honkit/honkit/docs/plugins/blocks.md

 };
 ```

 The `process` should return the html content that will replace the tag.
-Refer to [Context and APIs](./api.md) to learn more about `this` and GitHon API.
+Refer to [Context and APIs](./api.md) to learn more about `this` and HonKit API.

 ### Handling block arguments